Moving forward in Asia Pacific: 'future of work' survey

 2 | Enhancing virtual togetherness

-Poor Internet connection (52%), uncomfortable home furniture (41%) and unfavorable technology support (37%) ranked as people’s biggest challenges while working remotely, impacting their ability to virtually communicate and collaborate effectively.
-Companies would benefit from offering upgraded digital tools that are synchronised seamlessly with their in-office technology, as well as comfortable ergonomic options, to enhance people’s work-from-home experience.
+Respondents ranked their biggest challenges while working remotely in Asia.
+They ranked Internet connection (52%), uncomfortable home furniture (41%) and unfavorable technology support (37%).
+They also said these things impacted their ability to virtually communicate and collaborate effectively.
+Companies would benefit from offering upgraded digital tools.
+These digital tools would need to be synchronised with in-office technology.
+Comfortable ergonomic options would also enhance people’s work-from-home experience.

 3 | Creating a destination for social connections

-As inherently social beings, we naturally bear a desire to learn from one another and cooperate with each other.
-Despite differences in remote work preferences, future workplaces will need to shift the focus of their space configuration away from individual workstations and become more of a vibrant destination, wherein face to face interactions and engagement thrive as its beating heart.
-A place for people to connect with one another, and the organisation.
+As inherently social beings, we naturally have a desire to learn from one another and cooperate with each other.
+Despite differences in preferences for remote working in Asia, future workplaces will need to shift the focus of their space configuration away from individual workstations.
+They will need to become more of a vibrant destination, where face to face interactions and engagement thrive.
+Therefore, a place for people to connect with one another, and the organisation.

 4 | Adapting to office density changes

 Anticipating future uncertainties, workplaces will require more flexible and adaptable configurations to support changing needs across the organisation.
-As workstyles continue to evolve in response to shifting market and business conditions, companies may look to behaviour-based design as a guiding principle to future-proof their office environment.
+As workstyles continue to evolve in response to shifting market and business conditions, companies may look to behaviour-based design to guide them to future-proof their office environment.

 5 | Safeguarding people’s well-being from afar

 Without adequate protocols in place, the boundaries between work and home have increasingly blurred throughout people’s remote-working experience.
-This has led to numerous health challenges, experienced from seemingly constant work demands as well as household disruptions.
-On the flip side, companies looking to enforce better work-from-home etiquettes while providing staff with more choice and autonomy will be more likely to see motivated, healthier employees in the long run.
+This has led to numerous health challenges, as a result of constant work demands as well as household disruptions.
+On the other hand, companies looking to enforce better work-from-home etiquettes.
+They will also provide staff with more choice where they will be more likely to see motivated, healthier employees in the long run.

 6 | Creating a safe office to return to

-While the top four concerns raised in our survey are related to virus transmissions, addressing people’s physical and psychological safety is just as important.
-This requires clear, transparent communication to assure steps are being taken to upgrade the workplace in ways that can prevent viruses from spreading.
-From visually engaging graphics to more technical engineering setups, a lot can be done to create a safe environment for all occupants.
+The top four concerns raised in our survey are related to virus transmissions, addressing people’s physical and psychological safety is just as important.
+This requires clear communication to assure steps are taken to upgrade the workplace to prevent viruses from spreading.
+From engaging graphics to more technical engineering setups, things can be done to create a safe environment for all occupants.

-Considering the above foresights, where does this leave your organisation?
-Is a reduction in real estate expenditure really the right way forward?
-How can we continue to improve staff morale, motivation, and engagement when not in the same physical environment?
-Such pressing questions, among others, are addressed in details in our full ‘Future of Work’ report.
+Considering the above, where does this leave your organisation?
+Is a reduction in real estate expenditure the right way forward?
+How can we continue to improve staff morale, motivation, and engagement when not together in person?
+We address these questions in our full ‘Future of Work’ report.

 To access the report and explore ways to futureproof your own workplace, please contact communications@mmoser.com